BritishBambi/LBBT-pp5/README.md

 By forking the GitHub Repository you can make a copy of the original repository to view or change without it effecting the original repository This can be done by logging into GitHub or creating an account.
 Locate the repository at https://github.com/BritishBambi/LBBT-pp5 .
 At the top of the repository, on the right side of the page, select "Fork" from the buttons available.
 A copy of the repository should now be created in your own repository.

 ## Acknowledgements

+- My Waypoint project was used as guidance for site elements and the review feature was directly ported over
+- Thanks to My mentor Daisy McGirr for believing in me through the project and for answering the questions I had throughout.
+- The Code Institute e-commerce project was referenced as a walkthrough during production for important steps and as a general guide.

 ## Credits